sarmadjabri/Lightspeed/README.md

-A piece of code that can spoof many things and open an unrestricted browser, Here is what it spoofes:
+A piece of code that can spoof many things and open an unrestricted browser, Here is what it spoofs:

 DPI (deep package inspection) spoofing